 Missouri law also requires every liability policy to include uninsured and underinsured motorist (UM/UIM) coverage.
 If the driver who hit you has no insurance or not enough insurance, your own UM/UIM policy can fill the gap.

-Dealing with Insurance Companies After Your Accident
+Handling Communications with Insurance Companies

 Insurance companies are businesses.
 Their goal is to pay as little as possible on every claim.
 Here is what you should know about dealing with them.